 The Regulations forbid the use of the following fruit in the manufacture of extra jam and extra jelly:

 If you want to describe your product using any of the reserved descriptions above then you can only use the additional ingredients in the list below.
-You can still manufacture products using ingredients that are not on the list but you would not be able to describe them as jam, marmalade etc; you would instead need to use descriptions such as 'preserve' or 'conserve' instead.
+You can still manufacture products using ingredients that are not on the list but you cannot then describe them as jam, marmalade, etc; instead you would need to use descriptions such as 'preserve' or 'conserve'.

 The permitted additional ingredients are:

 A list of permitted food additives can be found on the Food Standards Agency website.